cab_biography

 esp_adap

-Mike approached in more depth to rock music, forming another short-lived band called Barefeet, with his brother Terry.
-That led him to work as a bassist in Kevin Ayers & The Whole World.
-Kevin Ayers was a founding member of Soft Machine, but left the group in 1968.
-The following year he released the album Joy of a Toy, which led them to tour in 1970.
+Mike delved deeper into rock music, forming another short-lived group called Barefoot with his brother Terry.
+This led him to work as a bassist for Kevin Ayers & The Whole World.
+Kevin Ayers had been a founding member of Soft Machine, but left the group in 1968.
+The following year they released the album Joy of a Toy, which led to a tour in 1970.

-Among the members of The Whole World was dealing with David Bedford on keyboards.
-Bedford, a classically trained composer, became good friends with Mike, helping in the composition of an early version of what would be his first solo album.
-While touring with The Whole World, Mike contacted Centipede, a large jazz orchestra led by Keith Tippett.
-The wide range of instruments available to influence a multi-instrumentalist Mike in the character that would later give to his own compositions.
+Among the members of The Whole World was David Bedford, playing keyboards.
+Bedford, a classically trained composer, became good friends with Mike, helping him compose an early version of what would become his first solo album.
+While touring with The Whole World, Mike came into contact with Centipede, a huge jazz orchestra led by Keith Tippett.
+The wide range of instruments they had at their disposal influenced Mike in the multi-instrumental character he would later bring to his own compositions.

 Kevin Ayers & The Whole World recorded two albums, Shooting At The Moon and Whatevershebringswesing, before disbanding in August 1971.
-By then, Mike had gone from being bearish to be the lead guitarist for the band, and his master alone and had given him a remarkable reputation.
+By then, Mike had transitioned from bassist to lead guitarist, and his masterful solos had already earned him a considerable reputation.

-Between 1971 and 1973 Mike began to arrange the musical ideas bubbling in his head.
-Using a four-track recorder he received from Ayers, two tracks in one direction and two in the other, discovered that if the erase head covered with a piece of cardboard he could record on four tracks.
-This could start recording the ideas needed for his project: to create a symphony, similar to large-scale compositions for orchestra with different moves that could be found in many works of classical music, but using it all instruments nature, especially from the world of pop-rock.
-Mentioned that the Fifth Symphony of Jean Sibelius deeply influenced him at the time.
+Between 1971 and 1973, Mike began to organize the musical ideas swirling in his head.
+Using a four-track recorder borrowed from Ayers—two tracks in one direction and two in the other—he discovered that covering the erase head with a small piece of cardboard allowed him to record on four tracks.
+This enabled him to begin recording the ideas necessary for his grand project: creating a symphony, similar to the large-scale orchestral compositions with different movements found in many classical works, but using instruments of all kinds, especially those from the world of pop-rock.
+It has been mentioned that Jean Sibelius's Fifth Symphony profoundly influenced him at that time.

-Provided with the recorder went into the bedroom of the house he shared with other group members, and ideas for new work slowly began to take shape.
-It got down to work, Mike decided to play all the instruments himself, and thought that it would not be difficult with his natural gift for music on almost any instrument to master, from the xylophone to the grand piano, classical guitar, the Farfisa organ ...
-While still working with Kevin Ayers, also helped in the recordings that were made in the famous Abbey Road studios in London, where he had the opportunity to share some conversations with The Beatles.
-He soon discovered that the study had a warehouse full of all kinds of instruments, some of which belonged to the Fab Four, so I managed to arrive early and, while other users of the study came, he was experimenting with these tools and incorporating new sounds and textures to your project.
-Absorbed in a job I knew was going to be revolutionary, it was proposed to capture all the deep emotions he was experiencing as an explorer of a virgin field of music.
-The work was writing would also be a job that gradually became the vehicle to vent their deepest emotions, and that was costing more to live.
+With the tape recorder borrowed from Ayers, he went into the bedroom of the house he shared with the other members of the group, and the ideas for his new work slowly began to take shape.
+Once immersed in the project, Mike decided to play all the instruments himself, figuring that with his natural musical talent, he could master almost any instrument, from the xylophone to the grand piano, the classical guitar, the Farfisa organ, and so on.
+While still working with Kevin Ayers, he also helped with the recordings at the famous Abbey Road Studios in London, where he had the opportunity to chat with The Beatles.
+He soon discovered that the studio had a storeroom full of all kinds of instruments, some of which belonged to the Liverpool quartet, so he would manage to arrive early and, while the other studio users arrived, he would experiment with those instruments and incorporate new sounds and textures into his project.
+Engrossed in a project he knew would be revolutionary, he set out to capture all the profound emotions he was experiencing as an explorer of uncharted musical territory.
+The work he was composing would also become a vehicle for releasing his deepest emotions, those he was finding most difficult to live with.

 esp_adap